golemfactory/golem-docs/src/pages/docs/creators/javascript/quickstarts/quickstart.md

 {% alert level="info" %}
-**Note: This example has been designed to work with the following environments:**
+** This example has been designed to work with the following environments:**

 - OS X 10.14+, Ubuntu 20.04 or Windows
 - Node.js 16.0.0 or above